Carina Wimmer

 Carina Wimmer (born 27 August 1995 in Mühldorf, Bavaria) is a German pistol sport shooter.
 She will compete for Germany at the 2020 Summer Olympics, participating in the women's 10 metre air pistol and the mixed 10 metre air pistol team events.

 Biography

 Carina Wimmer was born on 27 August 1995 in Mühldorf, Bavaria.
 She began sport shooting at the age of 10 with her sister.
-Wimmer is currently a student at the Technical University of Munich perusing a Master of Health Science after receiving her bachelor's degree in health science.
+Wimmer is currently a student at the Technical University of Munich pursuing a Master of Health Science after receiving her bachelor's degree in health science.